 What is SigFig?

-SigFig is an investment management platform for clients who have assets at TD Ameritrade, Fidelity, or Charles Schwab.
+SigFig is an investment management platform for clients who have assets at Fidelity or Charles Schwab.

 There are two key product offerings available at SigFig: a free portfolio tracker and a paid financial management offering.